theobald-software/theobald-software.github.io/content/_en/board-connector/table.md

 lang: en_GB
 ---

-The following section describes the functions of the Table Component of BOARD Connector.<br>
+The following section describes the functions of the Table Component of Board Connector.<br>
 The component *SAP Table or View* can be used to extract contents from SAP tables and views. <br>

 {: .box-warning}